 As you can see, this has been eating at me for a whole day now.
 Some of you probably know me as that girl who staged the inquisition, knocking on all of your doors throughout the building and demanding answers.
 This technique failed to garner a confession, hence this brief message taped to the fridge, so each resident must face their crime before reaching in and drinking their orange juice straight from the carton.

 You should all know that I’ve begun stealing the food of others until someone reveals themselves.
 As far as I’m concerned, everyone’s guilty until proven innocent.
 Last night I took some Brussels sprouts.
 Forgive me, they were so green, so round.
 I roasted them with olive oil and salt, and took the first bite to learn that I actually despise their taste.
 I forced myself to eat them anyway, for the principle of the thing.
 Every day something will disappear, so please, thief, reveal yourself for the sake of the common good.
-If no one comes forward in the next few days, I have no choice but to act on my suspicions of our cleaning lady.
-The overly-cheery “Good morning” she initiates every day could easily be a response to the guilt eating away at her.

 So please, dear culprit, confess.
 Until you do, amateur cooks will continue to suffer, and before long, degrade themselves by turning to the school’s meal plan.
 Do not threaten the sanctity of the dorm.
 Step into the fluorescent light of the communal kitchen and be absolved of all sins so we can once again reside in harmony.